KristianHolme/RDE.jl/README.md

 $\lambda_t = (1-\lambda)\omega(u) - \beta (u, u_p, s)\lambda + \nu_{2}\lambda_{xx}$.

-The solver uses a pseudospectral approach.
+The solver can use different methods for the spatial discretization.
+The default is a pseudospectral method, but a finite difference method is also available.

 This package also provides an interface to the PDE solver using [CommonRLInterface.jl](https://github.com/JuliaReinforcementLearning/CommonRLInterface.jl).